PutukaRamanjaneyulu/Python_notes/README.md

 -> index(): Finds the index of a given value.

 ## 4.Advantages of Tuples

 -> Tuples allow multiple values to be stored in a single variable.

 -> Packing and unpacking of tuple values is useful for variable assignment.

+# Python_set.ipynb
+## Overview
+The notebook covers the fundamentals of Python sets, including their properties, built-in functions, and operations.

+#### Key Topics
+* Introduction to Sets

+  -> Represented with {} (flower brackets).
+  -> Unordered memory allocation.
+  -> No indexing, slicing, or skipping concepts.
+  -> No duplicate values allowed.
+  -> Mutable, but elements inside must be immutable.
+## Built-in Functions

+### Increasing Functions:

+* add(): Adds a single element to a set.
+* update(): Adds multiple elements to a set.
+### Decreasing Functions:

+* pop(): Removes a random element from the set.
+* discard(): Removes a specified element without error if the element is absent.
+* remove(): Removes a specified element but raises an error if the element is absent.
+### Other Specific Functions:

+* clear(): Empties the set.
+* copy(): Demonstrates deep copy and shallow copy.
+* union(): Combines two sets, removing duplicates.
+* intersection(): Finds common elements between sets.
+### Code Snippets
+-> Examples of defining sets.

+-> Demonstrations of set operations (add, update, pop, remove, etc.).

+-> Explanation of deep copy vs. shallow copy.

+-> Set operations like union and intersection.